· Real Estate Ledger Team · 5 min read

 Organize Your Property Documents With Confidence

-Real Estate Ledger offers AI-powered categorization and blockchain-backed verification starting at $1.99/month.
-Try free for 30 days.
+Real Estate Ledger offers AI-powered categorization and blockchain-backed verification free for up to 10 properties — no credit card required.

 Get started free